torik42/YaLafi/README.md

 the scanner, but from an intermediate buffer that can take back tokens.
 On macro expansion, the parser simply pushes back all tokens generated by argument substitution.
+(Method 'Parser.expand\_arguments()' collects tokens forming macro arguments and returns a list of replacement tokens that is eventually pushed back in the main loop.)
 The result is close to the “real” TeX behaviour, compare the tests in directory tests/.